-In a world of acronyms and hashtags, I reference Strangers To Friends as, STF.
-But I often get, “what does STF mean?”
-So, I brainstormed a bit on other possible words.
+I often reference Strangers To Friends as, STF.
+Then one day I started thinking of what else “STF” could stand for.
 That’s when it hit me: STEP THROUGH FEAR.
 Why?
-Because… to experience anything in life, from introducing yourself to the stranger at the coffee shop reading a book you love to signing up to run your first half marathon to moving to a new city by yourself… it requires you to: step through fear.
+Because… to experience anything in life, from introducing yourself to the stranger at the coffee shop to running your first half marathon to moving to a new city by yourself… it requires us to: step through fear.
 I thought to share a story where I practiced what I preach and how it created connection!

-A Personal Story: With a Coffee Date (finally) on the calendar I couldn’t wait to catch up with my Stranger To Friend, Ron, to learn what was brewing in his world.
-As a multi talented comedian and performer, he started by telling me all about his upcoming One Man Show at a theater close to my house.
-As I listened, I recognized, I loved the idea of being on stage entertaining with a story, too.
-From studying theater at performing arts school in high school, to taking Improv Comedy classes in San Diego, my Television Broadcasting degree naturally led me to love being seen and heard.
-Whether I’m motivating, educating or making people laugh, I love public speaking.
-The two greatest fears for many people: death and public speaking.
-But for me, it’s the opposite.
-Something about the freedom to express myself with an audience; hearing their reactions, contributing to their experience: I FEEL ALIVE!
+The Story: With a Coffee Date on the calendar I couldn’t wait to catch up with my Stranger To Friend, Ron, to learn what was brewing in his world.
+As a multi talented comedian and performer, he began by telling me about his upcoming One Man Show at a theater close to my house.
+Little did he know, I loved the idea of being on stage entertaining with a story, too!
+From studying theater at performing arts school in high school, to taking Improv Comedy classes to my Television Broadcasting degree… I love, speaking and story telling.
+I know for most, public speaking is like death.
+SO SCARY!
+But to me, there’s something about the freedom to express myself with an audience; hearing their reactions, contributing to their experience: I FEEL ALIVE!

 Seconds after I finished soaking up his story, without thinking, the words, “I’ve want my own stand up show, too” jokingly flew out of my mouth.
 Famous last words, right?
 Ron picked up on my truth and followed my up with an tempting offer, “want the first 10 minutes of my act as a Story Teller?”
 The smile crept across my face and again without thinking… I squealed, “oh my goodness, yes!
 Let’s do this!”